Z3TA/webide/README.txt

 sudo apt-get install python-certbot-nginx
 ````

-Automatically set up the server for running jzedit as a cloud-IDE:
+Automatically set up the server for running WebIDE as a cloud-IDE:
 ------------------------------------------------------------------
 If you have a Linux (Ubuntu) server you can run this install script:
 `node cloudide_install.js --domain=yourdomain.com`

 The editor will be installed as a SystemD daemon.

-Start the jzedit server: sudo systemctl start jzedit
+Start the webide server: sudo systemctl start webide

 Edit /etc/nginx/sites-available/yourdomain.com.nginx